aws/amazon-vpc-cni-k8s/README.md

 Example values: `{"tag_key": "tag_val"}`

-Metadata applied to ENI help you categorize and organize your resources for billing or other purposes.
+Metadata applied to ENI helps you categorize and organize your resources for billing or other purposes.
 Each tag consists of a custom-defined key and an optional value.
 Tag keys can have a maximum character length of 128 characters.
 Tag values can have a maximum length of 256 characters.
 These tags will be added to all ENIs on the host.

 Important: Custom tags should not contain `k8s.amazonaws.com` prefix as it is reserved.
-If the tag has `k8s.amazonaws.com` string, tag addition will ignored.
+If the tag has `k8s.amazonaws.com` string, tag addition will be ignored.

 ---